Skip to main content

 Quercetin does not produce an immediate noticeable feeling like caffeine or an antihistamine.
 The effect is slow and subtle, more like the absence of symptoms over a few weeks rather than a sudden lift.
 If you do feel something on day one, that is usually the placebo effect, the vitamin C, or something else in the protocol.

-You will know quercetin is working when allergy symptoms in your specific trigger window (spring, fall, animal exposure, recovery from a virus) are clearly milder than they were the year before.
+You will know quercetin is working when allergy symptoms in your specific trigger window (spring, fall, animal exposure, recovery from a virus) are clearly milder than they were before.
 Use a simple symptom diary and HRV or sleep scores to track the trend.
-If 4 to 6 weeks of consistent dosing produces no shift, the strategy needs to change.
+If 4 to 6 weeks of consistent dosing produces no improvement, the strategy needs to change.

 Related Intelligence